-Before an MCR was proposed, design documents were written, usually as MCBs or MTBs, and discussed by the development team.
+Before an MCR was proposed, design documents were written, usually as MCBs or MTBs, and discussed by the software development team.
 For important proposals, we sometimes published MTR documents describing the results of document review.
 When the discussions led to revised proposals, these were documented in additional MCRs.

 After an MCR was accepted, the proposer would proceed to coding, testing, source code audit, and submission packaging.

-In effect, our practice tried to treat all development, new features and bug fixes alike, as incremental maintenance, somewhat like the current development practices for Linux, but with fewer players: e.g. the distribution team was part of the same organization as the development team.
+In effect, our practice tried to treat all software development, new features and bug fixes alike, as incremental maintenance, somewhat like the current development practices for Linux, but with fewer players: e.g. the distribution team was part of the same organization as the development team.
 (This process worked less well for very large changes and major improvements.)